-- Implied consent is when you have given consent by taking action or deciding not to take action.
+- Express consent can be written (when you sign a form) or verbal (when you give us your permission over the phone or in a face-to-face conversation). - Implied consent is when you have given consent by taking action or deciding not to take action.
 Such as if you have received information about a fundraising event from us in the past, we have your implied consent to send you information about our future fundraising campaigns. - Your consent will be voluntary, informed, current, specific and unambiguous.
-You will have the express right to withdraw your consent as easily as it is given (for more information refer to our Consent procedure (GOVPRO-005)
+You will have the express right to withdraw your consent as easily as it is given (for more information refer to our Consent procedure (GOV-PRO-005)